There are three major stances concerning God, gods, and the supernatural:

 What is freedom of expression?

-Freedom of expression is the right to seek, receive, and impart information or ideas, regardless of the medium used31.
-It closely related to freedom of speech (the right to articulate opinions without fear of retaliation, censorship, or legal sanction), freedom of thought (the right to consider any fact, viewpoint, or thought), and freedom of belief (adhering to, renouncing, or changing one’s religion).Freedom of expression, speech, thought, and belief are a very central principles to Humanism.
-This is because Humanism holds that a society can serve the goal of human well-being better if it can conceive, ponder, discuss, and criticize different points of view.
-This is due to the fact that humans are not very good at coming up with perfect solutions to problems.
-It is unlikely that a given human-made system (or the human choice of a religious system, for that matter), is the optimal one.
-However, humans are very good at spotting the mistakes in other people’s solutions32.
-For this reason, the best path towards human well-being is more likely to be discovered in a society that allows for the open debate of competing ideas.
+Freedom of expression, speech, thought, and belief are central principles of Humanism.
+This is because Humanism holds that a society can better serve the goal of human well-being if it can conceive, ponder, discuss, and criticize different points of view.
+Since humans are not very good at coming up with perfect solutions to problems, it is unlikely that a given human-made system (or the human choice of a religious system, for that matter), is the optimal one.
+However, humans are very good at spotting the mistakes in other people’s solutions95.
+For this reason, the best path towards human well-being is more likely to be discovered in a society that allows for the open debate of competing ideas than in one that doesn’t.
+Indeed, history shows that the most glorious empires and societies, from the Roman Empire to the Islamic Golden Age, generally supported an open discussion of ideas96.

 We discuss freedom of expression, its purpose, and its limitations in more detail in the Chapter on Morality.